-During the last year, the City has combined several smaller and inactive boards into a newly formed Wellness Commission.
-The purpose of this newly formed Commission is to advise and recommend to the City Council plans, programs, and projects which improve the health and well-being of City residents in alignment with the 2020 Ignite Strategic Plan's Community Health and Well-being goals and objectives.
+The City maintains a communicative relationship with the Lee's Summit Housing Authority to ensure the availability of public housing stock in Lee's Summit.
+The City also has a Wellness Commission that advises and recommends the City Council of plans, programs, and projects which improve the health and well-being of City residents.
+This is in alignment with the 2020 Ignite Strategic Plan's Community Health and well-being goals and objectives.
 The Commission supports, promotes, and develops community resources in mental health, fitness, walkability, bike-ability, multi-modal transportation, and community well-being.
-The City's IGNITE Comprehensive Plan aligns with the goals identified within the Con Plan.